-How I Built a Complete Travel Planner App This Weekend Using ChatGPT 5.5 (No Coding Required)
+How I Built a Complete Travel Planner App Using ChatGPT 5.5 and Codex (No Coding Required)

 Over the last few days I put ChatGPT 5.5 and Codex to the test in a serious way.
 I started vibe coding on Monday and finished today (Thursday April 27th).
 Roughly 10 hours total time invested — and at least half of that time was spent testing features thoroughly.
 The 1st hour was spent doing it wrong then I started over.
 The last hour was figuring out how to setup GitHub to load it there.
 This wasn’t casual weekend tinkering; it was focused, deliberate work.